datastax/cpp-driver/topics/testing/README.md

 # Testing
 Before proceeding ensure the tests were built using the [build procedures].

+Both unit and integration tests use [Boost.Test](http://www.boost.org/doc/libs/1_62_0/libs/test/doc/html/index.html).

+Integration tests rely on [Cassandra Cluster Manager (CCM)](ccm) to be installed and a [configuration file](configuration) in the working directory where tests are executed.

+Details for running unit and integration tests can be found [here](running).

 Each test performs a [setup](#setup-cassandra), [execute](#execute-test), and [teardown](#teardown-cassandra).
 This ensures that each test has a clean and consistent run against the Apache Cassandra instance during the execution